 To enable estimation of county-specific SNAP participation rates for people aged 65 and over, we relied on an assumption: that, within a state, the ratio of the participation rate for people 65 and older to the overall participation rate would be the same across all counties and county groups.
 For example, assume that in a particular state, the SNAP participation rate for people 65 and older is half of the SNAP participation rate for all people combined.
-If the overall SNAP participation rate in county A was 80 percent, and the overall SNAP participation rate in county B was 70 percent, we estimated the participation rates for people aged 65 and older mirror to be 40 percent in county A and 35 percent in county B. This approach assumes that, across the different areas of a given states, the relative participation rates of people 65 and older mirror the relative participation rates of all people-i.e., a county with the lowest estimated participation rate in a state will also be estimated to have the lowest estimated participation rates for people 65 and older.
-To the extent that assumption does not always hold true, the estimated SNAP participation rates for people 65 and older.
-To the extent that assumption does not always hold true, the estimated SNAP participation rates for people 65 and older.
+If the overall SNAP participation rate in county A was 80 percent, and the overall SNAP participation rate in county B was 70 percent, we estimated the participation rates for people aged 65 and over to be 40 percent in county A and 35 percent in county B. This approach assumes that, across the different areas of a given states, the relative participation rates of people 65 and older mirror the relative participation rates of all people-i.e., a county with the lowest estimated participation rate in a state will also be estimated to have the lowest estimated participation rate for people 65 and older.
+To the extent that assumption does not always hold true, the estimated SNAP participation rates for people 65 and older will deviate from the true participation rates.